Hani-shuhan/Creative-Making-1/README.md

 //Code Implementation

-Using the FastLED library to control the colour change and response time of the LED strip, a microphone sensor is connected to an analogue input pin (e.g. A0) on the Arduino to change the brightness and colour of the LEDs based on the sound intensity signal.
+Using the FastLED library to control the colour change and response time of the LED strip, a microphone sensor is connected to an analogue input pin on the Arduino to change the brightness and colour of the LEDs based on the sound intensity signal.
 The program can be used to respond to an external music beat to make the strip light up in sync with the music.

 //Code
 #include <Adafruit_NeoPixel.h>
 #ifdef __AVR__
  #include <avr/power.h> // Required for 16 MHz Adafruit Trinket